evo-design/evo/semantic_design/README.md

 - See example configurations in `sample_configs/operon_completion.json`

 ### toxin_antitoxin_sample.py
-Implements semantic mining for toxin-antitoxin system design:
+Implements semantic design for toxin-antitoxin system design:
 - Produces FASTA file with toxin-antitoxin candidates which can be fed into ESMFold/AlphaFold2 to co-fold candidates
 - Configuration specified via config file described in script
 - See example configurations in `sample_configs/toxin_antitoxin_sample.json`

 ### acr_sample.py
-Implements semantic mining for toxin-antitoxin system design:
+Implements semantic design for toxin-antitoxin system design:
 - Produces csv file with Acr candidates for input into PaCRISPR
 - Configuration specified via config file described in script
 - See example configurations in `sample_configs/acr_sample.json`

-### semantic_mining.py
+### semantic_design.py
 Contains several functions that can be used for sampling and filtering generated sequences:
 - Functions can be imported into separate scripts to generate new pipelines for sampling and filtering